daxu5180/daxu5180.github.io/_pages/cv.md

 Service and leadership
 ======
+* Workshop Chair for WWW 2023
+  * Title: Decision Making for Modern Information Retrieval and Recommender Systems
 * Workshop Chair for WSDM 2022
 	* Title: Decision Making for Modern Information Retrieval Systems
 * Session Chair for Informs Annual Meeting, 2021